filinils/NodeAndJSintro/BreakOut2/WorkFolder/instructions.md

                     })

-//You can also read files synchronous
+//You can also read files synchronously

 import * from fs from "fs"